SaikatPhys/botometer/README.md

-# botometer
+# Botometer

-Investigate tweets and Twitter accounts using botometer.
+Investigate tweets and a set of Twitter accounts using botometer.